-1 For any client
+For any client

 - Address the subject of cognitive decline with your client.
 Find out if they have a protection mandate, a power of attorney and a will.
-If not, encourage the client to obtain them with the help of the Chambre des notaires or the Quebec Public Curator.
-Review the relevant documents, if applicable. - At the first meeting, have them sign an authorization to communicate with the designated trusted contact person(s) for questions concerning their personal or financial affairs. - Refuse to serve as a mandatary in case of incapacity or be appointed as liquidator of the estate if you intend to remain your client's advisor, since you risk placing yourself in a conflict of interest situation.
+If not, encourage the client to obtain them with the help of the Chambre des notaires or the Curateur public.
+Review the relevant documents, if applicable. - At the first meeting, have them sign an authorization to communicate with the designated trusted contact person(s) for questions concerning their personal or financial affairs. - Inform them that the Curateur public offers an assistance measure.
+This lets them receive help from an officially appointed assistant to help them make decisions and manage their property without relinquishing any of their rights. - Refuse to serve as a mandatary in case of incapacity, be appointed as liquidator of the estate or assistant according to the rules of the Curateur public, if you intend to remain your client's advisor, since you risk placing yourself in a conflict of interest situation.

-- Regularly check the information contained in the protection mandate, the power of attorney and the authorization to communicate with the trusted contact person to ensure that they are up to date. - Ask your client to meet with the family and friends they have identified as being potentially responsible for managing their finances in the event of incapacity. - Also record any other relevant information, such as your observations about the possibility of a conflict of interest between a mandatary and your client in relation to your client's investments or whether the mandatary is also the beneficiary of your client's life insurance policy. - Remind your client that their information is confidential and that you cannot contact a relative without their explicit authorization. - Suggest to your client to provide your contact information to their relatives, who will then be able to contact you if necessary. - Improve your client's financial literacy.
+- Regularly check the information contained in the protection mandate, the power of attorney, the Curateur public registry (for the assistant or the temporary representative) and the authorization to communicate with the trusted contact person to ensure that they are up to date. - Ask your client to meet with the family and friends they have identified as being potentially responsible for managing their finances in the event of incapacity. - Also record any other relevant information, such as your observations about the possibility of a conflict of interest between a mandatary and your client in relation to your client's investments or whether the mandatary is also the beneficiary of your client's life insurance policy. - Remind your client that their information is confidential and that you cannot contact a relative without their explicit authorization. - Suggest to your client to provide your contact information to their relatives, who will then be able to contact you if necessary. - Improve your client's financial literacy.
 Information should be adapted to your client's level of financial knowledge and literacy.
-A well-informed person is better able to make an informed judgment about a potentially abnormal situation. - Suggest to your client that a family member or trusted contact person attend the meeting if it would help them better understand certain financial concepts. - Make sure your client understands the information they have received.
+A well-informed person is better able to make an informed judgment about a potentially abnormal situation. - Suggest to your client that a family member, an assistant according to the rules of the Curateur public or trusted contact person attend the meeting if it would help them better understand certain financial concepts. - Make sure your client understands the information they have received.